 In marriage counseling and in conversations with many who are struggling in their marriages, I often see something similar going on.
 Spouses may be going to work, caring for their children, coming home at the end of the day, and a multitude of other things that married couples do.
 But one of them will say, “I love him, but I’m just not ‘in love’ with him.”
 Sometimes both will say, “We have just fallen out of love.”

 Maybe that’s you.
-Maybe you believe you have really tried to make it work.
+Maybe you believe you have tried to make it work.
 If so, Jesus’ words to the church at Ephesus apply to you, too, “I know your works …” Jesus sees the effort you have put into it.

 But then He goes on to say, “I have this against you, that you have left your first love.”
 He doesn’t say, “I understand.
 If you don’t have that ‘loving feeling’ anymore, you can’t help it.”
 No, He provides the answer, “Remember therefore from where you have fallen; repent and do the first works …” one translation says, “…do the works you did before.”
 Or as I sometimes say in counseling, “Remember.
 Repent.
 Repeat.”
 Let me explain.